All About Securities and Commodities Sales Agents

 - Cotton Broker

 In 2016, there was an estimated number of 375,700 jobs in the United States for Securities and Commodities Sales Agent.
 New jobs are being produced at a rate of 6.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,200 new jobs for Securities and Commodities Sales Agent by 2026.
-The BLS estimates 38,000 yearly job openings in this field.
+There will be an estimated 38,000 positions for Securities & Commodities Sales Agent per year.

 The states with the most job growth for Securities & Commodities Sales Agent are Arizona, Utah, and Iowa.
 Watch out if you plan on working in Massachusetts, New Jersey, or Maine.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Securities & Commodities Sales Agent
+How Much Does a Securities & Commodities Sales Agent Make?

 Securities and Commodities Sales Agents who work in New York, South Dakota, or Connecticut, make the highest salaries.